Sod Watering Guide Recommendations

 Key indicators that the sod is not adequately irrigated are: shrinking, drying, browning, and grass dormancy.
 If you notice this occurring, immediately start following the recommendations above as grass is very resilient.

-It is important that the sod is monitored because over watering can also harm the sod.
-The sod needs to stay cool and the soil moist but the soil should not be muddy.
+It is important that the sod is monitored because overwatering can also harm the sod.
+The sod needs to stay cool and the soil moist, but the soil should not be muddy.
 Key indicators regarding too much watering is excessive sogginess three to four hours after the irrigation or muddy soil.
 In some cases, this could cause fungus or root rot.

 Initial Watering Outside of Summer Months